DominykasPivo/MARP-Guide-RAG-Chatbot/README.md

 ### **Environment Variables**

 The application uses a `.env` file for configuration.
-Copy the example file to get started:
+Copy the example file to get started (in the project root):

 ```bash
 # Linux/Mac